 Jesus shows the Way to The Father, Truth, and Life:

 In the New Testament Book John, Chapter 14, verse 6 describes Jesus as the way to the Father.
 Jesus answered, “I am the Way and the Truth and the Life.
 No one comes to the Father except through me.”

-“TRUTH IS A PATHLESS LAND” :
+“TRUTH IS A PATHLESS LAND”

 ‘Truth is a pathless land’ was the speech made by Jiddu Krishnamurti in 1929 when he dissolved the Order of the Star.
 “I maintain that Truth is a pathless land, and you can not approach it by any path whatsoever, by any religion, by any sect.
 Truth, being limitless, unconditioned, unapproachable by any path whatsoever, cannot be organised; nor should any organisation be formed to lead or coerce people along any particular path.”
 Krishnamurti believed that the individual must establish his uniqueness, he should discover for himself that absolute, unconditioned Truth.

 In India, thinkers tend to believe that the principles underlying macrocosm (Universal) and microcosm (Individual) are related.
 According to Vedas which guide the Indian mind, the ‘BRAHMAN’ (the Absolute Reality or ‘The Father’) cannot be known by any empirical means of knowledge.
-Socrates had stated that ‘Know thyself, and you will know the universe and the gods ‘.
+Socrates states, ‘Know thyself, and you will know the universe and the gods.’
 In a similar manner Indian thinkers have always encouraged the values of introspection, to reflect upon your own mind and thoughts to understand self and self-knowledge is a tool, is the way and the path to the Truth.
 As an Indian, I always experience a sense of fear about the ‘Beaten Path’ and the assurance given by Jesus that He is the Way somehow does not dispel the sense of fear to travel on that path.
 I need an unbeaten path.